-- 39. At all pertinent times, Plaintiff used the Products to powder her perineal area, which is a reasonably foreseeable use. - 40.
-At all pertinent times, Defendants in this action knew or should have known that the use of talcum powder based products in the perineal area significantly increases the risk of cancer, including, but not limited to, ovarian and uterine cancer, based upon scientific knowledge dating back decades. - 41.
-At all pertinent times, including the time of sale and consumption, the Products, when put to the aforementioned reasonably foreseeable use, were in an unreasonably dangerous and defective condition because they failed to contain adequate and proper warnings and/or instructions regarding the increased risk of cancer, including, but not limited to, ovarian and uterine cancer, associated with the use of the Products by women to powder their perineal area.
-Defendants themselves failed to properly and adequately warn and instruct Plaintiff as to the risks and benefits of the Products given her need for this information. - 42.
-Had Plaintiff been given warning that the use of the Products would significantly increase her risk of developing cancer, she would not have used them.
-As a proximate result of Defendants' design, manufacturing, marketing, sale, and distribution of the Products, Plaintiff was injured catastrophically, and was caused severe pain, suffering, disability, impairment, loss of enjoyment of life, loss of care, loss of comfort, and economic damages. - 43.
-The development of ovarian cancer by Plaintiff was the direct and proximate result of the unreasonably dangerous and defective condition of the Products at the time of sale and consumption, including their lack of warnings; Plaintiff suffered injuries and damages including, but not limited to, physical and mental pain and suffering, fear of death, and medical expenses. - 44.
-Defendants' products were defective because they failed to contain warnings and/or instructions, and breached express warranties and/or failed to conform to express factual representations upon which Plaintiff justifiably relied in electing to use the Products.
-The defect or defects made the Products unreasonably dangerous to persons, such as Plaintiff, who could reasonably be expected to use and rely upon such products.
-As a result, the defect or defects were a producing cause of Plaintiff's injuries and damages.
+45. At all pertinent times, Decedent used the Products to powder her perineal area, which is a reasonably foreseeable use.

+46. At all pertinent times, Defendants in this action knew or should have known that the use of talcum powder based products in the perineal area significantly increases the risk of cancer, including, but not limited to, ovarian and uterine cancer, based upon scientific knowledge dating back for decades.

+47. At all pertinent times, including the time of sale and consumption, the Products when put to the aforementioned reasonably foreseeable use, were in an unreasonably dangerous and defective condition because they failed to contain adequate and proper warnings and/or instructions regarding the increased risk of cancer, including, but not limited to, ovarian and uterine cancer, associated with the use of the Products by women to powder their perineal area.
+Defendants themselves failed to properly and adequately warn and instruct Decedent as to the risks and benefits of the Products given her need for this information.

+48. Had Decedent received a warning that the use of the Products would significantly increase her risk of developing cancer, she would not have used them.
+As a proximate result of Defendants' design, manufacture, marketing, sale, and distribution of the Products, Decedent was injured catastrophically, and was caused severe pain, suffering, disability, impairment, loss of enjoyment of life, loss of care, comfort, economic damages and, ultimately, death.

+49. The development of ovarian cancer by Decedent was the direct and proximate result of the unreasonably dangerous and defective condition of the Products at the time of sale and consumption, including their lack of warnings; Decedent suffered injuries and damages including, but not limited to, physical and mental pain and suffering, fear of death, medical expenses and, ultimately, death.

+50. Defendants' products were defective because they failed to contain warnings and/or instructions, and breached express warranties and/or failed to conform to express factual representations upon which Decedent justifiably relied in electing to use the Products.
+The defect or defects made the Products unreasonably dangerous to persons, such as Decedent, who could reasonably be expected to use and rely upon such products.
+As a result, the defect or defects were a producing cause of Decedent's injuries and damages.

-- 45. Defendants' products failed to contain, and still today do not to contain, adequate warnings and/or instructions regarding the increased risk of cancer, including, but not limited to, ovarian and uterine cancer, with the use of their products by women.
+51. Defendants' products failed to contain, and continue to this day not to contain, adequate warnings and/or instructions regarding the increased risk of cancer, including, but not limited to, ovarian and uterine cancer, with the use of their products by women.
 Defendants continue to market, advertise, and expressly represent to the general public that it is safe for women to use their products regardless of application.
-The Defendants continue with these marketing and advertising campaigns despite having scientific knowledge that dates back to the 1960's that their products increase the risk of cancer in women when used in the perineal area. - 46.
-Plaintiff sustained the following damages as a foreseeable, direct, and proximate result of Defendants' acts and/or omissions: - a.
-Economic losses including medical care and lost earnings. - b.
-Noneconomic losses including physical and mental pain and suffering, emotional distress, fear of death, inconvenience, loss of enjoyment and impairment of quality of life.
+Defendants continue with these marketing and advertising campaigns despite having scientific knowledge that dates back to the 1960's that their products increase the risk of cancer in women when used in the perineal area.

+52. Decedent sustained the following damages as a foreseeable, direct, and proximate result of Defendants' acts and/or omissions:

+a.
+Economic losses including medical care, lost earnings, funeral, burial and related expenses.

+b.
+Noneconomic losses including physical and mental pain and suffering, emotional distress, inconvenience, loss of enjoyment and impairment of quality of life.